PythonCharmers/scipy-maxentropy/README.md

 entropy and minimum KL divergence to other models, subject to linear constraints on the expectations of arbitrary feature statistics.
-Applications include language models for natural language processing and understanding, machine translation, etc. Another application is environmental species modelling.
+Applications include language models for natural language processing and understanding, machine translation, etc., environmental species modelling, image reconstruction, and others.

 ## Quickstart